sundai-club/RAG_resources/README.md

 This repository supports various RAG scenarios, including:

+- ☝️ Create Embeddings Notebook: Introductory notebook to create and use vector embeddings in chat
 - 🔍 AI News Hound: A tool for journalists to uncover newsworthy AI research topics

 <p align="center">